HassenIO/openhub/docs/dev/things_loader.md

 # Things loader

-The things loader represents the part of the script that loads the appropriate thing module.
+The things loader represents the part of the script that loads the appropriate thing application.

-A thing module is a _Node.js module_ that represents the 'Thing' logic (software).
-The thing modules are identical to node.js modules, except that they are stored in the `things/` folder:
+A thing app is a _Node.js module_ that represents the 'Thing' logic (application) to manage the corresponding physical thing (take decisions, convert values, save values,…) The thing app is identical to a node.js module, except that it is stored in the `apps/` folder:

     ./
       app.js
       node_modules/
-      things/
-        thing_1/
-        thing_2/
+      apps/
+        thing_app_1/
+        thing_app_2/
         ...

-The thing module to be loaded is pacified in the URL, like this:
+The thing app to be loaded is pacified in the URL, like this:

-    host:port/thing_id
+    host:port/app_id

-Things are represented by their unique id [to be discussed].
+Thing apps are represented by their unique id [to be discussed].
 This is to be distinguished with the other hub commands [not yet implemented.
-Thinking about `status`, `things_list`,…]
+Thinking about `status`, `install`, `update`, `things_list`,…]

 Where:

 - `host` is the IP address of the hub
 - `port` is the port of the hub
-- `thing_id` is the ID of the thing module to load
+- `app_id` is the ID of the thing app to load

 ## How it works

-When the hub is queried, the thing id is extracted from the URL, and the corresponding module is loaded.
+When the hub is queried, the thing app id (which must be a number) is extracted from the URL, and the corresponding app is loaded.

-This module **MUST** contain the `package.json` file and clearly specify the main script to be loaded, using `"main": "script_name.js"`
+The thing app **MUST** contain the `package.json` file and clearly specify the main script to be loaded, using `"main": "script_name.js"`

 The things loader also extracts all the parameters of the URL, including the query parameters and the used method.
-All the parameters are sent to the module when it is loaded.
+All the parameters are sent to the app when it is loaded.

-In order to grab the parameters, the module script must be a function that handle the parameters:
+In order to grab the parameters, the main app script must be a function that handle the parameters:

     module.exports = function(params){
         // Do things here
     }

-The things loader
+The app must returns a JSON, with the following schema:

+    {
+        success: (bool)		// true if everything is OK, false if any error ,	msg: (string)		// An optional message that follows the 'success' value.
+    						// Can be useful if success = false
+    ,	data: (JSON)		// The returned useful data.
+Optional if error.
+    }

 ## Sended parameters

-The things loader calls the appropriate thing module, with parameters as a JSON list:
+The things loader calls the appropriate thing app, with parameters as a JSON list:

     {
-        method: (string) // The query method (GET, POST) ,	thing_id: (int) // The thing id
+        method: (string)	// The query method (GET, POST, PUT, DELETE) ,	thing_id: (int)		// The thing app id
-    ,	href: (string) // The full URL sent to the hub
-    ,	data: (JSON) // Data sent by GET and POST, in JSON format }
+    ,	href: (string)		// The full URL sent to the hub ,	data: (JSON)		// Data sent by GET and POST/PUT, in JSON format }

-**Nota.:** The `data` parameter is the merge between GET and POST parameters.
-If some parameter keys are found both in GET parameters and POST parameters, the priority is given to POST parameters.
+**Nota.:** The `data` parameter is the merge between GET and POST/PUT parameters.
+If some parameter keys are found both in GET parameters and POST/PUT parameters, the priority is given to POST/PUT parameters.